Sherzer Hall

+History

+Sherzer's exterior has a few mildly Romanesque and Georgian elements.
+Due to its unique style causes it to defies stylistic classification.
+Sherzer also is home to Sherzer Observatory which was established in 1878 and eventually moved to the top of Sherzer Hall in 1903.

 Sherzer Hall has a red-brick exterior.
 Sherzer's exterior has a few mildly Romanesque and Georgian elements.
 Its unique style defies stylistic classification.
-The building is named after Dr. William H. Sherzer, professor of geology and head of Department of Natural Sciences who served from 1892 to 1932 The building was built during the presidency of Dr. Lewis Henry Jones at the time the school was called Michigan Normal College as the school.
+The building is named after Dr. William H. Sherzer, professor of geology and head of Department of Natural Sciences who served from 1892 to 1932.
+The building was built during the presidency of Dr. Lewis Henry Jones at the time the school was called Michigan Normal College as the school.

 The building survived two fires.
-In 1973 a small fire caused $10,000 of damage all of which was completely restored.
+In 1973 a small fire caused $10,000 of damage, all of which was completely restored.
 On March 9, 1989, however, the building burned almost to the ground.
 50% of the exterior and 70% of the interior was destroyed.
 The building was entirely rebuilt in 18 months.
 Quinn Evans Architects and Eastern Michigan University received recognition for the reproduction of the original masonry techniques.
 Recognition was received from the Masonry Institute in 1992.
 Built for $55,000 in 1903, the building was rebuilt 87 years later for 5.5 million.

 Today the building is home to the EMU Art Department.
 Built originally for science purposes the building maintains ties to its scientific heritage though its rooftop observatory.
 In December 1997 a new radio telescope was installed on the roof to collect radio waves created by celestial objects.